 ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)

-- positions must teach and lead cultural or athletic activities at a recreation facility.
+1. Positions in this class must teach and lead cultural, environmental or athletic activities at a recreation facility.

-- positions must be located in the Department of Recreation or Fairmount Park.
+2. Positions must be located in the Department of Parks and Recreation.